RestAuth/server/doc/config/backends.rst

 A group backend handles user groups.
 Groups may be used by a service for authorization or similar purposes.

-.. autoclass:: RestAuth.backends.django_backend.DjangoGroupBackend
+.. autoclass:: backends.django_backend.DjangoGroupBackend
-.. autoclass:: RestAuth.backends.memory_backend.MemoryGroupBackend
+.. autoclass:: backends.memory_backend.MemoryGroupBackend